 Affordable and Practical Ceramics

-Thanks to wonderful developments in design technology, ceramic tile can be made to look like almost anything else, while still remaining affordable.
+Thanks to developments in design technology, ceramic tile can be made to look like almost anything else, while still remaining affordable.
 Slate, marble, granite, even wood grain: ceramic can now take the place of your favorite luxury materials, without the luxury cost.

 For example, this contemporary bathroom by Gabor + Allen uses a chevron installation style with a dark grey ceramic tile that looks like slate or dark granite.
 There's no need to spend thousands of dollars on fancy tile if you can get the same look (and a much easier maintenance regimen) for a fraction of the cost.Continue to 9 of 9 below.

 09 of 09

 The bathroom may be the last bastion of analog living, but not for very long.
 More and more high tech gadgets are making their way into the bathroom.
-Most noticeable this year is the increased use of digital temperature settings: set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.
+Most noticeable is the increased use of digital temperature settings: set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.

 Cool light effects are also making their way into bathroom spaces; this bathroom by Phil Kean Design, for example, has shifting mood lighting that can be programmed with different patterns.